Get a property report and suburb profile for any property in Five Dock

 Five Dock demographics

 Five Dock, located in Sydney's Inner West, is a charming suburb known for its family-friendly atmosphere and strong sense of community.
-With a population of 9,823 and a median age of 41, it attracts a mix of families, professionals, and retirees who appreciate its blend of suburban tranquility and urban convenience.
-The suburb's proximity to the city, coupled with its leafy streets and local amenities, makes it an appealing choice for those seeking a balanced lifestyle.
+With a population of 9,823 and a median age of 41, it attracts a mix of families, professionals, and retirees who appreciate its balance of suburban tranquility and urban convenience.
+The suburb's proximity to the city, coupled with its leafy streets and local amenities, makes it an appealing choice for those seeking a peaceful yet connected lifestyle.

 The housing landscape in Five Dock is diverse, with a significant portion of properties owned outright (32.2%) or with a mortgage (30.1%), reflecting a stable and established community.
 The rental market, comprising 37.7% of properties, caters to those seeking flexibility, including young professionals and families.
 The suburb's family-oriented nature is evident, with 47.4% of households being couple families with children, while 36.7% are couple families without children, highlighting its appeal to a broad demographic.